O-sheerind History, Family Crest & Coats of Arms

-Another 183 words (13 lines of text) covering the years 1659 and 1673 are included under the topic Early O'Sheerind History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O-sheerind research.
+Another 92 words (7 lines of text) covering the years 1659 and 1673 are included under the topic Early O-sheerind History in all our PDF Extended History products and printed products wherever possible.

-spelling variations.
-The many versions of the name O'Sheerind to have been recorded over the years include: Shearing, Sheering, Sheeran, Sharron, Sherren, Sherran, Shirran, Sheeran, Sheerin, O'Shearing, O'Sheering, O'Sheeran, O'Sharron, O'Sherren, O'Sherran, O'Shirran, O'Sheeran, O'Shearing and many more.
+During the Middle Ages, a single person often had their name recorded by church officials and scribes many different ways.
+Names were typically spelt as they sounded, which resulted in many different spelling variations.
+The many versions of the name O-sheerind to have been recorded over the years include: Shearing, Sheering, Sheeran, Sharron, Sherren, Sherran, Shirran, Sheeran, Sheerin, O'Shearing, O'Sheering, O'Sheeran, O'Sharron, O'Sherren, O'Sherran, O'Shirran, O'Sheeran, O'Shearing and many more.

-Another 26 words (2 lines of text) are included under the topic Early O'Sheerind Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early O-sheerind Notables in all our PDF Extended History products and printed products wherever possible.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.